Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 # EAVR-steam-audio

 The Eindhoven Acoustic Virtual Reality (EAVR) project is part of an ongoing research in the Building Acoustics Group at the Built Environment Department of Eindhoven University of Technology (TU/e).
 This project is based on previous work by A. Milo and M. Hornikx [1, 2].
+The goal of this project is to ... and the students can learn ...

 ## Releases
 Working applications for Windows and Mac can be found via https://github.com/SilvinWillemsen/EAVR-steam-audio/releases/.
 The model that is loaded is the Trappenzaal in the Vertigo building at Eindhoven Univeristy of Technology.